 To get to Eldborg crater from road 54 turn onto the road for Snorrastaðir farm and drive for a short distance.
 Leave the car at the parking lot of Snorrastaðir farm and hike from there.

-You can also follow my Snæfellsnes peninsula guide, which is a guide in 5 parts in chronological order of the entire peninsula.
+You can also follow my Snæfellsnes peninsula guide, which is a travel-blog guide in 5 parts in chronological order of the entire peninsula.

 Here you can see the exact location of Eldborg crater on the map.